Mike Zunino Player Props: Guardians vs. Red Sox

-The Cleveland Guardians, including Mike Zunino (hitting .233 in his past 10 games, with a home run, two walks and four RBI), take on starter Kutter Crawford and the Boston Red Sox at Progressive Field, Wednesday at 7:10 PM ET.
+The Cleveland Guardians, including Mike Zunino (.258 batting average in his past 10 games), battle starter Matt Dermody and the Boston Red Sox at Progressive Field, Thursday at 7:10 PM ET.

-He had a hitless showing in his most recent game (0-for-2) against the Red Sox.
+In his last game he had a one-hit showing (1-for-3) against the Red Sox.

 Mike Zunino Game Info & Props vs. the Red Sox